habedi/omni-lpr/docs/README.md

 ### API Documentation

-The server exposes its functionality via two interfaces: a REST API and the Model Context Protocol (MCP).
+The server exposes its functionality via two interfaces: a REST API and the MCP.
 Additionally, a health check endpoint is available at `GET /api/health`, and a Prometheus metrics endpoint is at `GET /api/metrics`.

 #### REST API

 The REST API provides a simple way to interact with the server using standard HTTP requests.
 All tool endpoints are available under the `/api/v1` prefix.

 > [!TIP]
 > This project provides interactive API documentation (Swagger UI and ReDoc).
 Once the server is running, you can access